Skip to content

 Quadrant 1:

-These are the stakeholders who derive significant benefit from the product and have a major influence on its creation.
-These can be, for example, customers, big investors or decidedly important users.
-These stakeholders are the supporters of the project and should therefore be involved - ideally by inviting them to Sprint Reviews and Backlog Refinement Meetings or other regular meetings to indentify their needs.
+These are the stakeholders who derive a significant benefit from the product and have a major influence on its design.
+These could be customers, major investors or extremely important users, for example.
+These stakeholders are the supporters of the project and should therefore be involved - preferably by inviting them to Sprint Reviews and Backlog Refinement Meetings or through other regular meetings to identify needs.

 Quadrant 2:

-These are the people who have a significant influence on the project but are not substantially interested in its success.
-This can be, for example, a department head to whom the Scrum Team must report but who does not invest his own budget in the project.
+This is where people who have a significant influence on the project but are not significantly interested in its success are categorised.
+This could be a department manager, for example, who does not invest their own budget in the development and to whom the Scrum Team must report.
 Or a software architect whose technical decisions must be followed by the team.
-Similarly, in this quadrant are important customers of your company.
-Although these stakeholders have no direct interest in the product, they should still be satisfied, eventually becoming supporters as the project progresses.
+Important customers of your company are also in this quadrant.
+Although these stakeholders have no direct interest in the product, they should still be satisfied and may become supporters in the course of the project.

 Quadrant 3:

-Here are the stakeholders listed, who are very interested in the success of the project, but only have a moderate or small influence on it.
-These can be, for example, frequent users of your product or people who have made smaller investments (e.g. through crowd-funding).
-Since these stakeholders are future users of the product, it makes sense to invite a selection of them to the Sprint Reviews.
-Other ways to engage them in the project could be in form of videos or newsletters reporting on the projects' progress.
-Alternatively, feedback can be gathered from them through online surveys - they might be happy to support the project.
+Stakeholders who are very interested in the success of the project, but have only a moderate or small influence on it, are listed here.
+These could be frequent users of the product, or people who have made smaller investments (e.g. through crowdfunding).
+As these stakeholders are the future users of the product, it makes sense to invite a selection of them to the Sprint Review.
+Other ways of involving them in the project could be in the form of videos or newsletters reporting on the progress of the project.
+They can also be asked for feedback through online surveys.
+They will certainly be happy to support the project.

 Quadrant 4

-Here you will find those stakeholders who have neither an interest in nor influence on your project.
+Here you will find stakeholders who have no interest in or influence on your project.
 Therefore, it is often sufficient to inform this group when necessary.
-For example, in the form of a press release or by publishing an article on the company website.
-It may be possible to "recruit" stakeholders from this quadrant by actively involving them or by tapping into their needs.
+For example, in the form of a press release or an article on the company website.
+It may be possible to "recruit" stakeholders from this quadrant by actively involving them or by taking advantage of their needs.

 CAUTION: The distribution of stakeholders is, in any case, only a snapshot - it is quite possible that the stakeholders will shift to other quadrants in the course of the project.

-Further possibilities for the Product Owner and the Scrum Master to integrate (important) stakeholders can be:
+Further options for the Product Owner and the Scrum Master for integration

 Product Owner:

-Attendance of Sprint Planning Meetings and Sprint Reviews, establishment of an external workgroup, continuous information via newsletter, creation of a project portal.
+Participation in the Sprint Planning Meetings and Sprint Reviews, formation of an external working group, continuous information through info letters or formation of a project portal.

 Scrum Master: